parthnarkar/MindSphere/README.md

 4. Open a PR with a clear description and testing notes

-*Built with ❤️ by Team CollabCoders*
+*Built with ❤️ by Team-CollabCoders*